v0lv0/Rummikruss/README.md

    + n := number of colors (1-8)
    + c := largest number in the deck (5-16)
    + r := number of repetitions of cards with the same color.
-- A deck with 2(n\*c\*r) will be created.
-- Few randomly selected card will randomly placed on the board
+A few randomly selected cards will be placed on the board.

 ## Game Rules

 ### Basic Placement Rules
-1. Players alternate turns placing cards on empty board cells
+1. Players alternate turns placing cards on empty board cells.
 2. Card placement must create a valid set:
-   - Ascending or descending sequence (e.g. with the same color)
+   - Ascending or descending sequence (e.g. with the same color).
-   - Repeated number in different colors
+   - Repeated number in different colors (e.g. blue 4, red 4, yellow 4).

 3. Placement Restrictions:
-   - Cards can only be placed in empty cells
+   - Cards can only be placed in empty cells.
-   - Must connect to form a valid set
+   - Must connect to form a valid set.
-   - Last played blocks the cards with the same color and number for the next player.
+   - Last played card blocks all cards of the same color and all cards of the same number for the next player.

 ### Scoring Mechanics
-- The score is updated as the length of the largest sequence made by the newly added card (refer example 1 below).
+- The score is updated as the length of the largest sequence made by the newly added card (see example 1 below).
-- Bonus: if the placed card connects two disconnected blocks the new score would be the total number of connected cards containing the placed card (refer example 2 below).
+- If the placed card connects two disconnected blocks the new score is the total number of connected cards containing the placed card (see example 2 below).

 ### Scoring Examples
 | Scenario | Placement | Points Earned |